 One reason LeanIX is designed to be a collaborative tool is to maximize information-gathering efforts.
 Increased participation nevertheless requires everyone to be following clear quality assurance marching orders.
 The LeanIX “Quality Seal” is a mechanism to protect Fact Sheets from slipping into irrelevance by automating reminders to those responsible for its maintenance.
 Quality Seals appear on the top right of a Fact Sheet and will “break” if past their review date.
 A broken seal will trigger a surly mail to all responsible parties (thereby allowing you to appropriately level blame for jeopardizing your company’s integrity).

 Everyone loves beautifully qualified, up-to-date application data.
 So give the gift of love today by delivering configurable surveys, en masse but without individual mailings, to let your teammates (wherever they may be) answer questions on how to revise Fact Sheets with current information.
-More will be discussed on surveys in the proceeding blog post, but consider the particular benefits of surveys in relation to IT security in the image below (“Assessment of application security according to IT-Grundschutz”):
+More will be discussed on surveys in the proceeding blog post, but consider the particular benefits of surveys in relation to IT security in the image below (“Assessment of application security according to IT-Grundschutz”)

-Above are six basic but critical questions regarding applications which are almost impossible for an IT manager to ask when lost in layers of company communications channels.
+Above are six basic but critical questions regarding applications that are almost impossible for an IT manager to ask when lost in layers of company communications channels.
 In theory, such an assessment of application security can mobilize participation from an entire organization.
 Teamwork!

 (cc) application management, including—